ckeditor/ckeditor5/docs/framework/development-tools/mrgit.md

 ## Usage

-In the example configuration file listed above we have defined base dependencies that should be used.
-These use the `@latest` tag, which means that the latest release tag will be used, which generally should coincide with the latest version available on npm.
+In the example configuration file listed above, we have defined base dependencies that should be used.
+These use the `@latest` tag, which means that the latest release tag will be used.
+This should coincide with the latest version available on npm.
 After calling `mrgit sync`, these dependencies will be cloned and made available locally in the specified (latest) version.

-Alternatively, you can use one of the presets defined in the latter section of the file, eg. the `dev` preset.
+Alternatively, you can use one of the presets defined in the latter section of the file, for example, the `dev` preset.
 To do so, execute `mrgit sync --preset dev` &ndash; this will use versions specified in the preset instead. `ckeditor/ckeditor5-dev` does not have any tag or branch specified, so the `master` branch will be used by default.

 Since only `ckeditor5-dev` is specified in this preset, version used for `ckeditor5-linters-config` will be the same as specified in the default `dependencies` section.
-Using this mechanism, it is possible to easily switch between production and development versions of the dependencies used by the `ckeditor5` repository.
+Using this mechanism, it is possible to switch between production and development versions of the dependencies used by the `ckeditor5` repository.

 For all available commands and configuration options, see the [Mr. Git documentation](https://github.com/cksource/mrgit#mr-git).